-With the new League of Ireland season due to kick-off next month, extratime.ie are doing our annual recruitment drive for new reporters to join our volunteer team.
+With the new League of Ireland season due to kick-off in two months, extratime.ie are doing our annual recruitment drive for new reporters to join our volunteer team.

 On the opening night of the season it was a Dublin Derby clash for me in the UCD Bowl as the Students took on Shelbourne.
 From there I managed to make it around all the Dublin grounds during the season and saw plenty of cracking games;